Paragon-Chain/.github/profile/README.md

 - 👾 Discord: https://
 - 🖥 GitHub: https://github.com/KalosProtocol

-Interested in learning more about ApeSwap.Finance?
+Interested in learning more about KalosDeFi?
 Head over to our [official documentation](https://kaizen-defi.gitbook.io/kazien-protocol-documentations/) to read and learn more about our features, functionality, DAO, and ecosystem!

 <!--